 Marsha Harris knows first-hand the lasting effects of gun violence.
 She wants to be able to make a difference in the lives of others.

-Dr. John Moses is a pediatrician at Duke Medicine.
+Dr. John Moses is a pediatrician at Duke Medicine and the President of the Board of Directors of NCGV.

-Aleta Payne is Deputy Executive Director of the North Carolina Council of Churches; she is a native Virginian but has been a resident of North Carolina for almost two decades.
+Aleta Payne is Executive Director of the Johnson Service Corps; she is a native Virginian but has been a resident of North Carolina for almost two decades.

 Rev. Byron Wade is the pastor of Davie Street Presbyterian Church in Raleigh, NC.